Russian church urges state to show "mercy" to Pussy Riot

 Nadezhda Tolokonnikova, 22, Marina Alyokhina, 24, and Yekaterina Samutsevich, 30, were convicted of hooliganism motivated by religious hatred for the February protest, which they said was against Putin's close ties to the church.

-Kremlin opponents and Western governments have criticised the trial and called the sentences disproportionate.
+Kremlin opponents and Western governments have criticized the trial and called the sentences disproportionate.

 The church leadership cast the performance as part of an attack on the faithful and on Russian values in general.